A+ FILES

 HOW DO I ENROLL IN THE A+ PROGRAM?

 Attend the annual A+ Sign-Up meeting or visit the A+ Office to receive a packet of information, including the A+ Agreement, which must be signed and on file prior to the start of tutoring.
+Additional sign up opportunities will be provided during the annual online registration.

 WHAT TUTORING OPPORTUNITIES DOES MARCELINE OFFER?

 It is important to note that all tutoring must be preapproved through the A+ Office.
-After signing up, students will receive a signed log sheet they must present to the supervising teacher each time they tutor.
+After signing up, students will receive a signed log sheet that they must present to the supervising teacher each time they tutor.

-1. After-school tutoring occurs in both buildings on campus each Tuesday and Thursday following the regular school day.
+After-school tutoring occurs in both buildings on campus each Tuesday and Thursday following the regular school day.
 Special tutoring opportunities exist before school as well.

-3. Summer opportunities include summer school in June, offering morning and afternoon hours.
+Summer opportunities include summer school in June, offering morning and afternoon hours.
 Safety Town, a summer program for entering kindergarteners, provides opportunity for tutoring and mentoring hours as well.